dfreilich/summaries/CleanCode.md

 ### Environment
 #### E1: Build Requires More Than One Step
+Building a project should be a single trivial operation. __*Everything your program needs to run should be available right when you check it out – you should be able to check out the system with one simple command, and then issue one other simple command to build it.*__
+> Correllary: Prefer some other solution to `git submodules`, which can bugs when checking out/building.
 #### E2: Tests Require More Than One Step
+You should be able to run all the unit test with just one simple command, that should be explicitly told to users.

 ### Functions
 #### F1: Too Many Arguments
+Functions should have a small number of arguments. __*No argument is best, followed by one, two, and three.
+More than three is very questionable, and should be avoided with prejudice.*__
 #### F2: Output Arguments
+Output arguments (having your function change something in an object that is solely passed in as an input) are counterintuitive.
+If your function must change the state of something, have it change the state of the object it is called on.
+> This, to me, is exemplified by the Golang pattern of writing into buffers provided.
+It allows for extensibility, but it does sometime make it more counterintuitive than not.
 #### F3: Flag Arguments
+If there is a boolean argument, that is a clear indication that the function does more than one thing, violating [G30](####-G30:-Functions-Should-Do-One-Thing).

 #### F4: Dead Function
+If a method is never called, it should be deleted, similar to [C5](####-C5:-Commented-Out-Code)

 ### General
 #### G1: Multiple Languages in One Source File